Temperature-Resistant Order in 2+1 Dimensions: Thermal Partition Function

 Which leads to a unique thermal vacuum with $\phi^2 = 0$ and, for negative $t$,

 In summary, for $3<d<4$ the fixed point at large finite $N$ with $t = -\frac{(d-1)(d-2)}{2}$ is unitary, has a unique vacuum at zero temperature, and at finite temperature has a nonzero VEV for $\psi^2$ and hence breaks $\mathbb{Z}_2$ symmetry spontaneously at any temperature.
 Note that the equation \eqref{eq:largeNeq34d} admits a solution with $\sigma \neq 0$ and $\psi = \phi = 0$.
 However, one can verify that this solution corresponds to a higher free energy, implying that the system favors a spontaneously broken phase with $\phi \neq 0$.
+Let us note that while such a model can be realized on a lattice, the corresponding target space is non-compact, which in turn obstructs the restoration of symmetries at high temperatures \cite{Han:2025eiw}.

 Let us now finally consider the case of most interest, $d=3$, where we also need to take care of the $\psi^6$ interaction as in~\eqref{gcouplingi}.
 The action at the fixed point with $t=-1$ is

 and $g_* = 15360$.
 Again integrating out $N-1$ degrees of freedoms we arrive at